 Mountain v Zyro (ongoing); sledging accident in Norway

-Howes v MIB (ongoing); loss of arm in Cretan moped accident
+Howes v MIB (2018); loss of arm in Cretan moped accident

-Hamblett v VHV (ongoing); collision on motorway in Germany
+Hamblett v VHV (2018); collision on motorway in Germany

 Bogdanovics v MIB (ongoing); fatal motorcycle accident in Lithuania